Three Tips for Highlighting and Color-Coding Your Child’s Draft IEP

-We suggest that once parents have requested evaluations and draft IEP’ before scheduled school meetings, they read through the documents, then they go through and highlight in various colors any questions they have (strengths/positives; what helps child to learn.
-Any weaknesses/what might be limiting learning; or any other concerns, etc…) so that you can discuss/re-examine these items during the meeting.
+We suggest that once parents have requested evaluations and draft IEPs before scheduled school meetings, they read through the documents and then highlight in various colors any questions they have (strengths/positives; what helps the child learn).

-Color-coding is an effective way to organize information that you need to know or reference quickly.Â
+Color coding is an effective way to organize information that you need to know or reference quickly.

 Use the same colors to signify the same information each time.